Rob-B-Hood: Casting

-Filming
+Filming and post-production

 Rob-B-Hood is the third Jackie Chan film directed by Benny Chan, following Who Am I? and New Police Story.
-Filming took place in Hong Kong from 14 December 2005 to 26 April 2006 with a budget of HK$16.8 million.
+With a budget of HK$16.8 million, principal photography took place in Hong Kong, began on 14 December 2005 and concluded on 26 April 2006.
 Filming locations included Central, Sai Kung District, Sha Tin, Hong Kong Ocean Park, Cyberport, Tai Po Waterfront Park and Victoria Prison.

 Benny Chan described the filming process as some of the darkest days of his career, explaining that the baby was a factor beyond his control, and could not work more than eight hours a day.
 Whenever a scene involving the baby was shot, the crew members had to be silent, communicating in sign language.
 Benny Chan stated it took time, patience, and money to guide the baby through each shot, and numerous retakes were required due to the baby's constant crying and napping.
 As a result, production went over budget.
 Special methods were sometimes used to coax the baby into co-operation.
 One scene required the baby to suckle Chan's nipple.
 The baby was initially hesitant, but relented after the crew brushed a large amount of honey onto the nipple.

 Jackie Chan was the stunt director of Rob-B-Hood, having choreographed all the stunts with the Jackie Chan Stunt Team.
 He continued his tradition of performing his own stunts in the film, for example, jumping between several air-conditioners on the outer wall of a tall building to reach the ground.
 Several scenes required Chan to co-ordinate his stunts with the baby, including a car chase around the Sha Tin industrial area, in which he managed to snatch the baby away seconds before a car crashed into him; and a scene in Ocean Park in which he climbed on the underside of a roller coaster with the baby in hand.
 Chan suffered minor injuries attempting stunts in the film, having been kicked in the chest by a stuntman wearing the wrong boots and fallen off a quad bike, while attempting to perform a wheelie.
 Chan's combat choreography included the use of improvised weapons in combat; when he fought a pair of skilled henchmen in a deep freeze room, he defeated them by spraying them with milk and then using a large fan to blast them with cold air.

-Releases
+In the post-production process, the editing was held by Benny Chan's frequent collaborator Yau Chi-wai, while Chan Fai-young served as a score composer for the film.